WidigdaMukti/polines-news/README.md

-# newsapp
+# Polines News

-A new Flutter project.
+Flutter project.

-## Getting Started
+## created by Widigda Mukti

 This project is a starting point for a Flutter application.